GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 recorded (scraper mass, height of retouch, maximum thickness and the GIUR index).
 Four machine learning models were trained using these variables in order to estimate the mass of the flake prior to any retouch.
-A Random Forest model provided the best results with an r2 value of 0.97 when predicting original flake mass, and a r2 value of 0.84 when predicting percentage of mass lost by retouch.
+A Random Forest model provided the best results with an *r*<sup>2</sup> value of 0.97 when predicting original flake mass, and a *r*<sup>2</sup> value of 0.84 when predicting percentage of mass lost by retouch.
 The Random Forest model has been integrated into an open source and free to use Shiny app.
 This allows for the wide spread implementation of a highly precise machine learning model for predicting initial mass of flake blanks successively retouched into scrapers.

 **Key words:** experimental archaeology; lithic reduction; flake mass;
 machine learning.

-## **Introduction**
+## 1.2 **1.
+Introduction.**

   Scrapers are some of the most common lithic implements among archaeological lithic assemblages.
 They are present from the first Oldowan stone tools
 \[[1](#ref-barsky_early_2011)–[3](#ref-semaw_26-million-year-old_2003)\]